-If you are NOT in a designated bushfire prone area, burning off is not allowed without a burning off permit.
-Applying for the permit is free of charge.
+If you ARE NOT in a designated bushfire prone area: burning off is not allowed without a burning off permit.
+You can apply for a burning off permit here

-If you ARE in a designated bushfire prone area, go to step 3.
+If you ARE in a designated bushfire prone area: go to step 4.

 If you ARE in a designated bushfire prone area, you are allowed to burn off on certain days depending on whether your property is under or over 20 hectares.